Identifying Supply Chain Best Practice in ASX Top 100 Companies

 The research outcomes will inform policy and practice on regulating human rights standards in global supply chains.
 It will provide both scholarly innovations and practical impacts for decision making.
 The research will advance knowledge in relation to supply chain regulation and provide the Australian government, companies and the profession with specific policy advice on best practices in due diligence and reporting in Australia.

-This is a timely policy issues that remains under-researched.
+This is a timely policy issue that remains under-researched.
 Despite what is known about serious human rights issues in some business sectors including modern slavery, little work has been done to identify whether the new corporate disclosure models work, or how best to design or improve regulatory responses.

 Please review the Online Participant Information Statement before proceeding to the survey.